yuku/textcomplete/doc/how_to_use.md

 };
 ```

 The `templateFunc` MUST be a Function which returns a string.
-The function is going to be called as an iteretor for the array given to the `callback` of `searchFunc`.
+The function is going to be called as an iterator for the array given to the `callback` of `searchFunc`.
 You can change the style of each dropdown item.

 ```js
 var templateFunc = function (value, term) {